danielfcollier/py-umik-base-app/docs/UMIK-1.md

 * **Uncalibrated Microphones (Laptops, Phones):** These are "colored."
 They are designed to boost the frequencies of human speech and cut low-frequency rumble.
 When you feed this biased signal into your application:
     * **LUFS measurements will be inaccurate**, as they will be calculated on an already altered signal.
     * **Low-frequency environmental noise** (like traffic rumble, HVAC hum, typically 20Hz-250Hz) will be severely underestimated or missed entirely.
 This is because these microphones are physically small and often electronically filtered to prioritize speech clarity.
-    * The YAMNet model receives a distorted version of reality, which can reduce its classification accuracy.

 * **Calibrated UMIK-1:** This provides a "ground truth" signal.
     * It ensures that a sound's energy is represented accurately across the entire frequency spectrum, **including critical low frequencies**.